Coppernic/developer.coppernic.fr/docs/quickstart.md

 Getting started
 ===============

-On Coppernic's android products, a service is installed that allow user application to perform special tasks on device.
+On Coppernic's Android products, a service is installed that allow user application to perform special tasks on device.
 On first generation of Coppernic's products it is called `CpcSystemServices`, on second generation, it is called `CoreServices`.

 **First generation products**